liliskov/Modern-Data-Analytics/README.md

 The teaching team would be sad, if the only thing you achieved in our course, is producing a vanilla Jupyter Notebook where you make us some standard charts.
 With this course, you should have advanced much further on the learning curve.

 ## What do we expect from each Team ?
-•	In a nutshell, we want you to think as a data-scientist throughout the whole production pipeline: retrieving & pre-processing data, exception handling, building a model, hyperparameter optimization, etc...
+*	In a nutshell, we want you to think as a data-scientist throughout the whole production pipeline: retrieving & pre-processing data, exception handling, building a model, hyperparameter optimization, etc...
-•	We expect that you bring the topics explained during the course into practice.
+*	We expect that you bring the topics explained during the course into practice.
 Your team should be able to bring value to the data.
 You can use techniques that were not covered during the course and can bring other python packages into the project.
-•	Make sure you start from the same python environment, used in the course.
+*	Make sure you start from the same python environment, used in the course.
 Of course you can update packages, install new ones,...
-•	Make sure that you understand the underlying mathematics in the approach that you use (supervised, unsupervised, nlp, AI,..).
+*	Make sure that you understand the underlying mathematics in the approach that you use (supervised, unsupervised, nlp, AI,..).
 A data-scientist is much more than an expert in Sklearn, NLTK, Pytorch,etc...

 ## What do you need to hand in ?
-The deliverables shall consist of: o	a program (python only !) o	a report o	a presentation
+The deliverables shall consist of:
+*	a program (python only !)
+*	a report
+*	a presentation

 ## Deliverable
 The project is a group-effort which has to result in Three deliverables